webpro-nl/knip/README.md

 # ✂️ Knip

-Knip scans your JavaScript and TypeScript projects for **unused files, dependencies and exports**: things that can be removed!
-Less code leads to improved performance, less maintenance, easier refactorings.
+Knip finds **unused files, dependencies and exports** in your JavaScript and TypeScript projects.
+Less code leads to improved performance, less maintenance and easier refactorings.

 ```ts
 export const myVar = true;
 ```

 ESLint handles files in isolation, so the `export` keyword "blocks" further analysis.
 Unused files and dependencies will also not be detected.
-You could think of Knip as going (far!) beyond the "unused variable" rule of ESLint.
-Knip lints the project as a whole, or parts of it.
+You could think of Knip as going (far!) beyond the `no-unused-vars` rule of ESLint.
+Knip lints the project as a whole (or parts of it).

-It's only human to forget to delete files or dependencies that you no longer use.
-How to keep track of how many times something is actually used in a codebase?
-How to find out this number just dropped to zero for anything?
-Where to even start finding things that can be removed during maintenance and refactorings?
-Especially in larger projects all of this can be tedious.
-This is where Knip comes in.
+It's only human to forget removing things that you no longer use.
+But how do you find out?
+Where to even start finding things that can be removed?

-Boring stuff should be automated!
-Just let Knip have a crack at it:
+The dots don't connect themselves.
+This is where Knip comes in:

 - [x] Finds **unused files, dependencies and exports**.
 - [x] Finds dependencies not listed in `package.json`.